username00-c/MedRAG/README.md

 ---

 ## Project Overview
-**MedRAG** is a diagnostic tool designed to enhance **Retrieval-Augmented Generation** (RAG) models by integrating **Knowledge Graph (KG)-elicited reasoning**, specifically for the medical domain.
-This model helps healthcare professionals retrieve diagnosis and treatment recommendations based on patient manifestations, improving diagnostic accuracy and reducing the risk of misdiagnosis, particularly for diseases with similar manifestations.
+**MedRAG** is to designed to enhance **Retrieval-Augmented Generation** (RAG) models by integrating **Knowledge Graph (KG)-elicited reasoning**, specifically for the medical domain.
+This model helps healthcare professionals generate diagnosis and treatment recommendations based on patient manifestations, improving diagnostic accuracy and reducing the risk of misdiagnosis, particularly for diseases with similar manifestations.

 ---